 Attorney General of Maryland, 1966 (special assistant attorney general for university of maryland, 1955-59; assistant attorney general, 1959-62; deputy attorney general, 1963-66).

 Born in Baltimore, Maryland, October 9, 1926.
-Attended Forest Park High School, Baltimore.
+Attended Baltimore City public schools; Forest Park High School, Baltimore, Maryland.
 Served in U.S. Navy, 1944-46.
 University of Maryland; University of Maryland School of Law, J.D., 1951.
 Law clerk to Judge William P. Cole, Jr., U.S. Court of Customs and Patent Appeals, Washington, DC, 1951-52.
 Admitted to Maryland Bar, 1952.
 Member, Maryland State Bar Association.
-Former Chair and present member, Board of Trustees, University of Maryland Alumni Association-International.
+Past Chair and member, Board of Trustees, University of Maryland Alumni Association-International.
 Honorary Doctor of Laws, University of Maryland, University of Baltimore, and Washington College.
+Distinguished Alumnus Award, University of Maryland, 1974.
+Grand Marshal, St. Patrick's Day Parade of the Ancient Order of Hibernians, 1975.
+Mayor's Citation, City of Baltimore, 1979.
+Distinguished Marylander of the Year, Advertising Club of Baltimore, 1980.
+Distinguished Service Award, National Center for State Courts, 1988, 1997.
 H. Vernon Eney Endowment Fund Award, Maryland Bar Foundation, 1992.
+Distinguished Service Award, Commission on Impaired Attorneys, American Bar Association, 1994.
 Rita C. Davidson Award, Women's Bar Association of Maryland, 1995.
+First Citizen Award, Maryland Senate, 1996.
 Speaker's Medallion, House of Delegates, 1996.
+Governor's Citation for service as Hall of Records Commission Chair, 1996.
+Professionalism Award, American Inns of Court Foundation for U.S. Court of Appeals Fourth Circuit, 1997.
 Paul C. Reardon Award, National Center for State Courts, 1997.
-Died in Timonium, Maryland, October 31, 2000.
+Died in Timonium, Maryland, October 31, 2000

 || Search the Archives || Education & Outreach || Archives of Maryland Online ] Governor General Assembly Judiciary Maryland.Gov